DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 mathjax: "true"
 ---

+#### What you can find in this note?
+1. What is k-armed problem
+2. What is the value of action
+3. How we define greedy action
+4. How k-armed problem referes to Reinforcement Learning

 ### What is the k-armed problem?
 I think the way the problem is explained in Sutton book is so good that I am going to put it here.